What is a Mandatory Settlement Conference?

 • Wants: The parties will also discuss what they may want to settle.

-Types of Cases Commonly Using Mandatory Settlement Conferences:
+Types of Cases Commonly Using MSC

 While they may sound intimidating, mandatory settlement conferences are an opportunity to see if the parties can reach an agreement before trial.
-As long as the parties and their attorneys are prepared with the law, facts, and itemizations to back up their demand or offer, the process will likely go smoothly.
-The judge will be able to suggest options for the parties and provide feedback on what the parties have put forward.
-And if there is no agreement, the parties will still be able to have their case heard in a court.
-It provides the parties with the opportunity to control the outcome of their case and move forward without trial.
-Settling a case before trial will benefit the parties and help alleviate the court system.
+The process will likely go smoothly as long as the parties and their attorneys are prepared with the law, facts, and itemizations to back up their demand or offer.
+The judge can suggest options for the parties and provide feedback on what the parties have put forward.

 Emily Holland